supervisely-ecosystem/import-youtube-videos/README.md

 # How to Run

-0. Create *.txt* file with a list of YouTube links to videos that you would like to download like in the example shown below:
+0. Create *.txt* file with a list of YouTube links to videos that you would like to download, just like in the example shown below:

 ```md
 https://www.youtube.com/watch?v=nuYLz1CjRf0